-Guidance: Only states with MCOs, PIHPs, or PAHPs need to complete Section 3.12.3.
+- Guidance: Only states with MCOs, PIHPs, or PAHPs need to complete Section 3.12.3. - 3.12.3.1 The State assures that it requires each MCO, PIHP, and PAHP to inform the state whether it has been accredited by a private independent accrediting entity, and, if the MCO, PIHP, or PAHP has received accreditation by a private independent accrediting agency, that the MCO, PIHP, and PAHP authorizes the private independent accrediting entity to provide the State a copy of its recent accreditation review that includes the MCO, PIHP, and PAHP's accreditation review that includes the MCO, PIHP, and PAHP's accreditation status, survey type, and level (as applicable); accreditation results, including recommended actions or improvements, corrective action plans, and summaries of findings; and expiration date of the accreditation.
+(42 CFR 457.1240(c), cross referencing to 42 CFR 438.332(a) and (b)). - 3.12.3.2 $\boxtimes$ The State assures that it will make the accreditation status for each contracted MCO, PIHP, and PAHP available on the

-- 3.12.3.1 The State assures that it requires each MCO, PIHP, and PAHP to inform the state whether it has been accredited by a private independent accrediting entity, and, if the MCO, PIHP, or PAHP has received accreditation by a private independent accrediting agency, that the MCO, PIHP, and PAHP authorizes the private independent accreditation review that includes the MCO, PIHP, and PAHP is accreditation review that includes the MCO, PIHP, and PAHP's accreditation review that includes the MCO, PIHP, and PAHP's accreditation status, survey type, and level (as applicable); accreditation results, including recommended actions or improvements, corrective action plans, and summaries of findings; and expiration date of the accreditation.
-(42 CFR 457.1240(c), cross referencing to 42 CFR 438.332(a) and (b)). - 3.12.3.2 The State assures that it will make the accreditation status for each contracted MCO, PIHP, and PAHP available on the Web site required under 42 CFR 438.10(c)(3), including whether each MCO, PIHP, and PAHP has been accredited and, if applicable, the name of the accrediting entity, accreditation program, and accreditation level; and update this information at least annually.
+Web site required under 42 CFR 438.10(c)(3), including whether each MCO, PIHP, and PAHP has been accredited and, if applicable, the name of the accrediting entity, accreditation program, and accreditation level; and update this information at least annually.
 (42 CFR 457.1240(c), cross referencing to 42 CFR 438.332(c))